Capitol Place

 No analysis available

-I searched the remarks for references to laundry rooms on each floor, floor-by-floor laundry, or similar community laundry layout details.
-The listings mention in-unit washer/dryer and a laundry room in one unit, but nothing about shared laundry facilities on every floor.
+I searched the public remarks for wording like "laundry on each floor," "laundry room on every floor," or similar community-laundry layout details.
+The listings only mention in-unit laundry/laundry room in some units, which does not confirm a shared laundry facility on every floor.

 Parking is overwhelmingly confirmed across the listings: essentially every remark references parking in some form, including '2 parking,' 'two parking stalls,' 'tandem parking,' and 'covered parking.'
 This is strong building-level evidence and does not appear to be a copy-paste error because the wording varies across many agents and unit types.